-The School of Education offers flexible learning in four ways: Place, Pace, Level and Mode.
+The School of Education offers flexible learning in four ways for its Professional Development Programmes: Place, Pace, Level and Mode.
 Flexible Learning enables you to tailor the programme to suit your personal or professional needs.

 Many of the courses may be studied at a distance online using interactive resources and materials (see library services for distance and part-time learners).
 Studying at a distance means you can work from anywhere, such as in your home or workplace.
 However, all students, even those who are campus based will have access to the University’s Virtual learning Environment called Canvas to contact tutors and fellow students and also submit assignments.
 The College of Social Sciences has its own experienced e-learning team who provide technology enhanced teaching and learning support.

 Learn at your own pace.
 Our flexible courses offer you the opportunity to fit your studies around your life.
 This is particularly useful if you are juggling study with family life or work committments.
 The distance learning courses are all part-time and many of our campus courses may be studied either part- or full time (although the part time option is not available for overseas students).